noisesocket/spec/noisesocket.md

  * **Change protocol and send reinitialization request**: The responder requests the initiator to send a NoiseSocket handshake message containing a handshake message from a new Noise protocol, different from the initial Noise protocol.
 The `negotiation_data` field must be non-empty.
 The `noise_message` field must be empty.

-When the initiator receives the first NoiseSocket response message, and for all later handshake messages received by both parties, the only options are silent rejection, explicit rejection, or acceptance.

 The initiator's first `negotiation_data` field must indicate the initial Noise protocol and what other Noise protocols the initiator can support.
 How this is encoded is up to the application.

-If the responder's first `negotiation_data` field is non-empty, the `negotiation_data` must distinguish betwen the "explicit rejection", "fallback", and "reinitialization request" cases.
+If the responder's first `negotiation_data` field is empty, then the initial protocol was accepted.
+If the field is non-empty, the `negotiation_data` must encode values that distinguish betwen the "explicit rejection", "fallback", and "reinitialization request" cases.
 In the first case, the `negotiation_data` must encode an error message.
 In the latter two cases, the `negotiation_data` must encode the Noise protocol the initiator should fallback to or reinitialize with.

+When the initiator receives the first NoiseSocket response message, and for all later handshake messages received by both parties, the only options are silent rejection, explicit rejection, or acceptance.

-Below are some example negotiation flows:
+Example negotiation flows:

  * It's easy for the responder to change symmetric crypto options using a fallback protocol.
 For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can fallback to `Noise_XX+fallback_25519_ChaChaPoly_BLAKE2s`.
 This reuses the ephemeral public key from the initiator's initial message.